bootdotdev/blog/content/misc/code-academy-alternatives.md

 ## Coursera: Get High-Quality Video Tutorials

 Coursera is basically a video platform that pulls in resources from a ton of highly respected institutions.
-If you search “computer science” on their site, you’ll see video course options ranging from Princeton to IBM.
+If you search "computer science" on their site, you’ll see video course options ranging from Princeton to IBM.
 They do offer some guided projects (like building a web app with Python and Flask, for example), but their strength is their massive library of content.

 It’s excellent for videos.
 It’s less great for anything else.
 As a Codecademy alternative, it’s best for those who are looking for prestigious certifications or who prefer video learning.